asicminingsupplies/Asic-Firmware/Goldshell/README.md

 ## IMPORTANT NOTE

-Goldshell runs an official Repo here on github.
+[Goldshell runs an official Repo here](https://github.com/goldshellminer/firmware) on github.
 They do a pretty good job of keeping things up to date and storing old firmware.
 We do not feel the need right now to copy their repo other than to make a clone.
+A copy of their main readme is below.

 ## Introduction